data-mining-kth/graph-spectra/README.md

 L = D^(-1/2)*A*D^(-1/2); % Laplacian matrix
 [Vl,Dl] = eig(L); % Get eigenvectors and eigenvalues of L
 ```
+The eigenvectors of L are used to compute the Fiedler vector.
 ```
 % Fiedler Vector is the vector corresponding to the second smallest eigenvalue of the Laplacian matrix, L fiedlerVec = Vl(:,2);